ibalosh/parking-lot/docs/DATABASE.md

     PARKING_LOT_FACILITIES {
         integer id PK
-        string name
+        string name "NOT NULL"
         integer spaces_count "NOT NULL, >= 0"
-        datetime created_at
+        datetime created_at "NOT NULL"
-        datetime updated_at
+        datetime updated_at "NOT NULL"
     }

     CURRENCIES {